Arjun-P17/Habitly/README.md

 # Habitly

 Habity is an app to track a collection of habits (Exercise, Diet, Reading, Meditation, Entertainment).
 Only exercise tracking has been implemented, the rest are in development.
-It is a NEXT js app styled using bootstrap and has a NodeJS Backend.
+It is a [Next.js](https://nextjs.org/) app styled using bootstrap and has a NodeJS Backend.

 ## How to run the app
 Run the commands as below, only the dev scripts are currently available.